 Like everywhere else in life, not all things are created equal and the world of wheel cleaners is no exception.
 And just like the actual car wheel cleaner formulation, the way these wheel cleaners are packaged will be a case by case.

 Unless you are a professional detailer looking to clean lots and lots of car wheels, you may find the following sizes of wheel cleaners over-kill.
 But with that said, I love having clean wheels and even if I am only taking care of a single car, I like the idea of buying in bulk as it is more economical.

 Car wheel cleaners have come along way due to chemical engineering; that is the good news.

 The bad news is that the subject itself is filled with much hype and controversy regarding between the many types of auto wheel cleaners that exist in the market.

 And like so many area of auto detailing, it is an area that doesn't have to be overly complicated if you ask the right questions and ask the right person.

 "Darren, I am tired of all the hype!
 Many people talk of Ph balanced formulations or factory safe products, but I just want a car wheel cleaner that works without all the complication."

-To begin with, I will show you what I use professionally every day to clean and detail virtually every kind of wheel from daily drivers, to wheels on $300K luxury and exotic automobiles.
+To begin with, I will show you what I used to use professionally every day to clean and detail virtually every kind of wheel from daily drivers, to wheels on $300K luxury and exotic automobiles.